citp/privacy-policy-historical/l/lo/lov/lovelyish.com.md

-> *The following text is extracted and transformed from the lovelyish.com privacy policy that was archived on 2012-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121021155026id_/http%3A//help.xanga.com/about/privacypolicy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lovelyish.com privacy policy that was archived on 2013-11-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131108231141id_/https%3A//www.lovelyish.com/privacy-policy) for the most accurate reproduction.*

-# » Privacy Policy | Xanga Help
+# Privacy Policy | Lovelyish

 Effective: August 25, 2011